kimjoar/expect-to/README.md

 [libraries](https://github.com/Automattic/expect.js)
 [out](https://github.com/power-assert-js/power-assert)
 [there](https://github.com/moll/js-must), but I haven't found one that matches what I want in an assertion library.
-These are _not_ complaints of the existing libraries, they are different philosophies.
-What works for me is not necessarily the right choice for you.
+This is what I look for:

-First, I want my assertions to feel like JavaScript and I therefore don't want this style of chaining assertions:
+First, I want my assertions to feel like JavaScript, so I've never been a huge fan of this style of chaining assertions:

 ```javascript
 someVar.should.be.a('string');